ndigrazia/Conversational-Architectural-AI-Chatbot/README.md

 BASE_URL: Specifies the actual base path.

+IS_OPEN_SOURCE: Specifies whether you are working with an open-source solution framework or not.

+FILE_TYPE: Specifies the type of files to be loaded.
+Choose: md or pdf.

 To set these environment variables inside a .env file, you can create or edit the file with the following content:

 Create a file named .env and add the following lines: